Ponthir

-Ponthir (Pont-hir) is a village and community at the south-west of the county borough of Torfaen on the boundary of the counties of Monmouthshire and Newport.
+Ponthir (Pont-hir) is a village and community in the south-east of the county borough of Torfaen on the boundary of the counties of Monmouthshire and Newport.
 It is approximately six miles from Newport city centre and 3½ miles from Cwmbran, lying between the settlements of Caerleon and Llanfrechfa.

 Etymology

 The Welsh language placename indicates the correct pronunciation; i.e. saying the 't' and 'h' separately.
 The name first appeared in print as Pontheere in 1605 and again as Pont hir in 1677.
 The name means 'long (hir) bridge (pont)' and refers to a previous bridge over the Afon Lwyd, the present one having been built in 1800.

 History and amenities

 Ponthir is primarily a residential area, with several new housing estates around the older village.
 It has a primary school, (Ponthir Church in Wales Primary School) which was for some time under threat of closure but was reprieved, and it now has the best SATs results in Torfaen.
 It also changed its category to a Voluntary aided school (church) school.